 The board’s material has a double layer construction that can withstand claws or scratches from your dog.

-- Lots of D-Rings and carry handles – easier for you to carry and mount
+- Lots of D-Rings and carry handles – making it easier for you to carry and mount

 - May need to add a traction pad to give your dog a better grip

 This is Pioneer’s widest and most stable inflatable SUP.
 It can easily accommodate a fair-sized human and a large dog.